openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 **amd64** and **i386** users may be offered a list of “firmware updates”.
 Select firmware updates that apply to your specific hardware.
 However, there's no “penalty” for selecting firmware updates that do not apply.

-Beginners should leave the 2nd Tab, Settings, with default settings.
+Beginners should leave the 2nd Tab, **Settings**, with default settings.

 .. image:: /new_user_guide/images/35_Update_Management.jpg
     :width: 566px